kontent-ai/custom-app-sdk-js/README.md

 ### getCustomAppContext

-Use the `getCustomAppContext` function to retrieve context of the custom app.
+Use the `getCustomAppContext` function to retrieve the context of the custom app.
 The function takes no arguments and returns a promise with a value of an object of type `CustomAppContext`.

 #### CustomAppContext